gran4/AI-InvestiBot/README.md

 # How To Start

 WARNING: It looks like the Model is currently off by a few days of something.
 Do NOT use to make money yet.
+1) Get data using get_info.py
-1) Train and save the models, look at the end of models.py for an example of how to do this.
+2) Train and save the models, look at the end of models.py for an example of how to do this.
 You have to train and save it yourself since I have removed everything in the Stocks folder.
-2) Look at the current implementations in implementation.py.
+3) Look at the current implementations in implementation.py.
-3) Use them if you like them or add more if you want to customize it(lamda does not work)
+4) Use them if you like them or add more if you want to customize it(lamda version does not work)

 P.S: Remember to change the api key in secret key.
-Search for them using command-f

 # How It Works